 After an early breakfast, you will have a private day excursion with a packed lunch.
 You will spend a full day Soweto, Walking Street Art Tour and Apartheid Museum Tour including lunch in Soweto:

 Includes a visit to attractions such as:

-Your Hop-on Guide will be picked up for this portion of the tour.
-She will continue this portion of the tour.
+Your ‘hop-on guide’ will be picked up and she will continue this portion of the tour.

-The Johannesburg Inner City is Fast Becoming a Graffiti and Street Art Destination.
-Top artists are arriving in Jozi to paint and local and international travellers are coming to Joburg especially to experience our fantastic graffiti culture.
+The Johannesburg Inner City is fast becoming a graffiti and street art destination.
+Top artists are arriving in Jozi to paint, and local and international travellers are coming to experience our fantastic graffiti culture.

-These tours focus on the history of the movement internationally as well as looking closely at the graffiti culture in Jozi, major players and top artists and show you some of the amazing art that snakes its way across our city walls.
+These tours focus on the history of the movement, internationally as well as looking closely at the graffiti culture in Jozi, major players, and top artists.
+The tour shows you some of the amazing art that snakes its way across our city walls.
 The graffiti tour is generally about 2 hours long.

 This morning you will be transferred to stay at Nkwali Camp for the next 2 nights.

 During your stay you will visit Kawaza Village where you will meet with Constance who will take you round the village.